 A watchful eye on your turkeys to catch any issues early on so you can nip it in the bud is key to maintaining a thriving flock.

 As a Midget White turkey breeder, the biggest thing you will need to be diligent in breeding for, is size.
-Many breeders tend to get hung up on other aspects of Midget White breeding and end up with larger birds than normal for this breed.
+Many breeders tend to get hung up on other aspects of Midget White breeding and end up with larger birds than normal for this variety.
 Hatch rates for most Midget Whites tend to be around 75-80 according to the Livestock Conservancy.

-Midget White Turkey Breed Alternatives
+Midget White Turkey Variety Alternatives

 1. Beltsville Small White